 1: What is the AquAdvantage® salmon?

-This fast-growing salmon is a genetically engineered salmon that grows to market size in half the time as conventional Atlantic salmon.
-This salmon grows to market weight in about 16 to 18 months vs. 32 to 36 months for conventional salmon.
+This fast-growing salmon is a genetically modified salmon that grows to market size in half the time as conventional Atlantic salmon.
+This GM salmon grows to market weight in about 16 to 18 months vs. 32 to 36 months for conventional salmon.

 This salmon contains a growth hormone gene from the fast growing Pacific Chinook salmon and a promoter sequence (a fragment of DNA) from the ocean pout.
 Combined, the gene and promoter sequence, which acts like an “on” switch, enable the salmon to grow year-round instead of seasonally like wild or farmed salmon.